 where $ F'(x_1) $ is a solution of the difference equation $ y(x_1+1)-y(x_1)=f_1'(x_1) $.
 Next, we can recover $ H(\x) $ as follows,

 where $ F'(\mathbf{v}\cdot \x+1)-F'(\mathbf{v})=f_1'(\mathbf{v}\cdot \x) $.
 Write that $ \mu_{i}:=\sum_{k=2}^{n}f_{k}'d_{ki} $.
 Then for each $ i\in \{1,\ldots,n\} $,

-Finally we let the univariate rational function $ r$ be defined as $ f_1' $. \end{proof} Now we obtain Theorem~\ref{thm:addOreSato} by combining Theorem~\ref{thm:decompthm} and Theorem~\ref{thm:structureUniWZ-forms}.
-Note that we can save the $ \{\mu_{i} \}_{i=1}^n $ since the constant tuple $(\mu_1,\ldots,\mu_n)$ can be viewed as an exact WZ-form.
-Now we show that any hyperarithmetic term can be described up to conjugation in terms of a rational function plus a $ K $-linear combination of polygamma functions.
+Finally we let the univariate rational function $ r$ be defined as $ f_1' $. \end{proof} Eventually we obtain Theorem~\ref{thm:addOreSato} by combining Theorems~\ref{thm:decompthm} and~\ref{thm:structureUniWZ-forms}.
+Note that we can disregard the $\mu_i$ since the constant tuple $(\mu_1,\ldots,\mu_n)$ itself can be viewed as an exact WZ-form.
+We show that any hyperarithmetic expression can be described, up to conjugation, as a rational function plus a $ K $-linear combination of polygamma functions.
 First we employ the partial fraction decomposition on the univariate function $ r $ over $ K $: